Akshat-Jain2005/virtual_lab_final/README.md

 ### Running the Application

-1. Make sure MongoDB and Redis are running (see MongoDB note above for macOS).
+1. Make sure MongoDB and Redis are running.

 2. Start the backend server: